philcifone/ansible/README.md

 This removes above packages aside from sudo.
 Made for testing.

+#### update-upgrade.yml

+This updates && dist-upgrades Arch, Debian, and Ubuntu containers in my pve node on Proxmox.

 ### Proxmox playbooks

 All proxmox playbooks include passwords encrypted using: